 To calculate how much they’ll be, you can use the IRS Form 1040-ES.
 To make sure you’re able to pay your taxes each quarter, it’s important to put money away throughout the year so you can write the check when the due date comes around.
 The best way to do this is to immediately siphon off at least 15.3 percent of your earnings as they come in and put it in a specific account for that tax payment.

-Self-employed taxpayers can take a number of deductions including:
+Self-employed taxes can include a number of deductions:

 - Entertainment and gifts for clients